hikopensource/DAVAR-Lab-OCR/demo/text_recognition/__base__/readme.md

 This project is released under the [Apache 2.0 license](../../../davar_ocr/LICENSE)

-## Copyright
+## Contact

-If there is any suggestion and problem, please feel free to contact the author with jianghui11@hikvision.com, qiaoliang6@hikvision.com or chengzhanzhan@hikvision.com.
+If there is any suggestion and problem, please feel free to contact the author with qiaoliang6@hikvision.com.